edhirst/HilbertSeriesML/README.md

   Run `ml_ci_rf.py` for the principal component analysis + random forest experiment.
   Run `ml_ci_nn.py` for the principal component analysis + neural network experiment.
   A list of parameters at the beginning of each script facilitates the fine-tuning of the machine learning investigations.
+  Please note the previous iteration of this subinvestigation has respective scripts provided in the PreviousWork subdirectory.

 * `PCAs.py` -
   Python script to perform principal component analysis of the binary classification problems.
 Run the scripts first cell to import used libraries, then the second cell to import the data, ensuring correct filepaths.
 The latter cells then create and fit the scalers and pcas.